-Jyothirbheemeshwara (ಜ್ಯೋತಿರ್ಭೀಮೇಶ್ವರ ವ್ರತ) vratha , also known as Pathi Sanjeevini vratha(ಪತಿ ಸಂಜೀವಿನಿ ವ್ರತ) / Bheemana Amaavasye ಭೀಮನ ಅಮಾವಾಸ್ಯೆ, usually celebrated across Karnataka.
+Jyothirbheemeshwara (ಜ್ಯೋತಿರ್ಭೀಮೇಶ್ವರ ವ್ರತ) vratha , also known as Pathi Sanjeevini vratha(ಪತಿ ಸಂಜೀವಿನಿ ವ್ರತ) / Bheemana Amaavasye ಭೀಮನ ಅಮಾವಾಸ್ಯೆ, usually celebrated across Karnataka and some other parts of Southern India.
 This vratha or religious custom is performed on Amavasya day or no moon day of Aashaadha maasa- Krishna paksha..
 That is the last day of aashaadha maasa..

 Vratha procedure is as follows ::

 In a tray or a plate spread rice, over which place 2 lamps or deepada kamba..In the sideways, keep 9 betel leaves, 9 betel nuts ( In some customs 2-2 betel leaves)..
 In front of the rice spread plate, place Lord Ganesha vigraha..

 The deepada kamba or lamps are tied with Turmeric smeared thread tied with Arishinada kombu( or beru or turmeric root)..
 Along with this we also make threads smeared with arishina or turmeric with 9 knots for the ladies performing in the pooja which is tied towards the end of the pooja..
 This is the set-up..